absinthetized/DSDR/README.md

 ./role_db_builder.sh
 ```

-this will take a bit of time depending on your machine and network latency
+this will take a bit of time depending on your machine and network latency. still you can interrupt the process and have a devel env even if not all the roles are downloaded from GCP